rollup/rollupjs.org/guide/en/01-faqs.md

 #### Is Rollup meant for building libraries or applications?

 Rollup is already used by many major JavaScript libraries, and can also be used to build the vast majority of applications.
 However if you want to use code-splitting or dynamic imports with older browsers, you will need an additional runtime to handle loading missing chunks.
-We recommend using [SystemJS](https://github.com/systemjs/systemjs) as it integrates nicely with rollup and is capable of properly handling all ES module features such as live bindings and circular references.
+We recommend using [SystemJS](https://github.com/systemjs/systemjs) as it integrates nicely with Rollup and is capable of properly handling all ES module features such as live bindings and circular references.

 #### Who made the Rollup logo?
 It's lovely.